This article may contain compensated links. See our full disclosure here

 ✔︎ Comfort: Make your traveling space as comfortable as possible with a travel pillow (this one is fantastic), eye mask and ear plugs

 ✔︎ Tech: Don’t rely on inflight entertainment systems.
 An iPad loaded with movies, tv series and reading material is the best way to get through the long flight.

 What to wear in Italy

 As I mentioned earlier, style is everything in Italy.
-If you don’t want to stand out in sea of stylish Italians make sure you pack items that look pulled together and a little refined.
+If you don’t want to stand out in a sea of stylish Italians, make sure you pack items that look pulled together and a little refined.

 There is no need to be a fashionista.
 Despite some of the incredible styles on show during Milan Fashion Week, Italians are generally conservative dressers and don’t like to stand out from the crowd.
 Everyone seems to have a navy blue puffer jacket for the cooler months as an example.